silentworks/thoughts/_posts/2015-08-01-why-is-slim3-not-so-slim-anymore.md

 We have tried to keep to Slim's simplicity and left the developer in control as it was in [Slim 2][], we continue to improve on this leading up to the release of [Slim 3][].
 We have been overwhelmed with the help of the community and think Slim is now a project driven by the community and not by an individual.

+> Slim 3 is still slim, we just added more flexibility in it.

 I would like to thank [Josh Lockhart][josh] the creator of Slim for allowing me to work alongside himself over the years building the framework and community.
 I would like to thank all the contributors who have been doing such great work on the framework and improving it by the day, to name a few [Rob Allen][rob], [Jason Coward][jason], [Glenn Eggleton][glenn], [Alex Stansfield][alex] and [Samuel Laulhau][samuel].

 [Slim 3]: http://www.slimframework.com/docs